patrickgip94/patrickgip94/README.md

 </p>

 <h4>Aspiring Software Engineer who is a self-motivated learner and passionate about building innovative applications through creative problem-solving and collaboration.
 I enjoy drinking coffee ☕, playing video games 🎮, and eating delicious food🍣.
-Before I started coding, I was a 2nd year nursing student and also a Certified Nursing Assistant.
+Before I started coding, I was a 2nd year nursing student and also a Certified Nurse Assistant.
 I always envisioned myself becoming a Software Engineer but I just didn't know where to start.</h4>

 <h2 align="center">📧 Contact Me</h2>
 <p align="center">